Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Step 1: Anti-Chafe Product

-Apply anti-chafe balm, stick, or cream to friction-prone areas BEFORE workout.
-Products create a barrier that reduces friction coefficient.
+Apply anti-chafe balm or stick to friction-prone areas before your workout.
+These products create a barrier that reduces rubbing.

 Step 2: Proper Gear